Camera Shots & Angles: Master the Art of Framing

 What is a Medium-Long Shot?
 Definition & Film Examples

-Medium-long shot Definition & Meaning A medium-long shot, also called medium full shot (MFS) or ¾ shot, frames a subject …
+What is A medium-long shot?
+Definition & Meaning A medium long shot, also called a medium full shot or ¾ …

 What is a Full Shot in film definition meaning examples featured image